chris284891/TriviaGame/README.md

 - CSS 3

 # Instructions
 Click radio buttons next to answers then hit submit before timer runs out.
-Then a score should display but app has yet to be debugged(coming soon!).
+Then a score will display with correct, incorrect, unanswered, and time taken.

 # How to Edit
 - Click on green button that says "Clone or download"